MODLanguage/java-interpreter/README.md

 ## Updating the grammar sources

+The grammar can be synched from its original repository.
+It's possible to update the project to get the latest or even to get older version.

+### Using Gradle

+Gradle has a task to deal with automate this process.
+You can run the following command: `./gradlew updateGrammar -PgrammarTag=gammarVersion -Pbranch=branchName`.
+That will create a new branch called branchName.
+The branch will contain the version of the grammar with the tag gammarVersion.
+You can use the tag called `latest` to get the latest grammar (it's also the default value).
+You can use an older tag to revert to an older version.

+If something goes wrong, you can cleanup the git temporary artifacts by running `./gradlew gitClean`.
+You may need to also switch back to your initial branch and remove branchName if that one was created.

+### Manually

 The following commands will update the content of the `grammar` director with the new commits done to the antlr4 directory of the grammar repository.
 Please keep them in sync as much as possible to avoid discrepancies.